Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Background

-We refer to the edit-based strategy as an approach that generates a series of targeted edits to the decompressed data to recover the desired topological structures while maintaining the prescribed error bounds $\xi$.
-This strategy was first proposed in MSz~\cite{li_msz} for preserving topological features in lossy compression.
-In this work, we generalize their edit-based strategy to support the multitier preservation of DMSC.
+This paper adopts and generalizes the edit-based strategy introduced in MSz~\cite{li_msz}, which generates a series of targeted edits to the decompressed data to recover the topological structures while maintaining the prescribed error bounds~$\xi$.
+This work extends the edit-based strategy in two key ways: (1) targeting the preservation of a full discrete Morse--Smale complex (DMSC) instead of a piecewise linear Morse--Smale segmentation (PLMSS), and (2) encoding most of the edits in quantized form to reduce storage overhead.

-The edit-based strategy is effective for preserving feature descriptors relying on the ordering of data, such as MS segmentations and MSC, because it modifies the values of a subset of data points to preserve the local data ordering necessary for preserving the target features.
+The edit-based strategy is effective for preserving feature descriptors relying on the ordering of data, such as MS segmentations and MSC, because it modifies the values of a subset of data points to preserve the local data ordering necessary for the target features.
 Because the edits are directly applied to the decompressed data, this method can be applied to any existing error-bounded lossy compressor without being tied to the specific compression algorithm.

-The edit-based strategy involves identifying distorted features, such as critical points, during each iteration and modifying the scalar value of specific data points to correct these distortions.
-Assume that vertex $i$ a regular cell paired with edge $ij$ in the original data $f$ and vertex $j$ is one of its neighbors, such that $f_i > f_j$.
-In the decompressed data $\hat{f}$ as shown in Figure~\ref{fig:edits}, vertex $i$ become a minimum as $\hat{f_i} < \hat{f_j}$, in this case we can fix the topological inconsistency by decreasing the value of the vertex $j$ such that $\hat{f_i} > \hat{f_j}$, making vertex $i$ paired with edge $ij$.
+The edit-based strategy involves identifying distorted features, such as critical points, during each iteration and modifying the scalar value of specific data points to correct distortions.
+Assume that vertex $i$ is a regular cell paired with edge $ij$ in the original data $f$ and vertex $j$ is one of its neighbors, such that $f_i > f_j$.
+In the decompressed data $\hat{f}$ as shown in Figure~\ref{fig:edits}, vertex $i$ becomes a minimum as $\hat{f_i} < \hat{f_j}$, we can fix the topological inconsistency by decreasing the value of the vertex $j$ such that $\hat{f_i} > \hat{f_j}$, making vertex $i$ paired with edge $ij$.
 However, the modification may introduce new distortions, leading to further iterations.
-The process continues until all targeted features are accurately preserved.
+The process continues until all targeted features are preserved.